mfractor/mfractor.content/working-with-grids/readme.md

 Grid adornments are useful as they show us the row/columns precise location in the grid.
 However, they don't *describe* the intention for a particular row or column in a grid.

-To describe what a row or column does, we can apply the `x:Name` attribute with a short, descriptive name of the element:
+To describe what a row or column does, I recommend applying an `x:Name` attribute with a short, descriptive name of the element:

 `<RowDefinition x:Name="passwordRow" Height="Auto"/>`

 This clearly documents the indented usage of the row, making it easier for future developers to understand our code.

-Applying `x:Name`'s to your rows and columns will also activate several MFracotr features.
+Applying `x:Name`'s to your rows and columns will also activate several MFractor features.

-If you have applied an x:Name to your row or column definition, you can simply type the name of that row/column and MFractors code completion will insert the grid location:
+When defining a views location within the grid, you can simply type the name of that row/column and MFractors code completion will insert the grid location:

 ![Grid location IntelliSense](img/grid-location-intellisense.gif)

-In addition, you can also hover over a `Grid.Row` or `Grid.Column` property on a View and verify that it is in the right location:
+In addition, you can also hover over a `Grid.Row` or `Grid.Column` property on a view and verify that it is in the right location:

 ![Grid row tooltips](img/grid-tooltips.png)